-210 Foundations of Christian Spirituality This course covers: Christian belief in relation to the educational growth of young adults; beliefdoubt relationships; key areas of conflict for the modern believer; sources of certainty.
-Prerequisites: BIB 101, 102; minimum grades of C in BIB 101, 102 for Theological Studies majors.
+210 Foundations of Christian Spirituality

+This course covers: Christian belief in relation to the educational growth of young adults; belief-doubt relationships; key areas of conflict for the modern believer; sources of certainty.
+Prerequisite: BIB 101, 102; minimum grade of C in BIB 101, 102 for Theological Studies majors.